allenai/ethical-interventions/README.md

 ## Linguistic Ethical Interventions (LEI) 🌺
 ### Data
-In the paper, we propose the LEI challenge based on the [UnQover] dataset by adding interventions to the QA example to verify if existing models can understand and follow the instructions we provided.
-We provide the training and eval dataset used in our paper:
+In the paper, we propose the LEI challenge based on [UnQover](https://github.com/allenai/unqover) by adding interventions to the QA example to verify if existing models can understand and follow the instructions we provided.
+Here we briefly talk about the training and test dataset used in our paper:
 - **Easiest way**: You can download the data we used for train/test in the paper [here](/data).
-It contains the data for both the specified and un-specified cases.
+It contains the data for both the specified and underspecified cases.
 - **From Scratch**
     - We add interventions to a subset of UnQover (covers religion, ethnicity and gender).
 Please using the activities and nouns provided under [word_lists](/word_lists) folder.
     - The interventions are under [interventions](/interventions) folder.